Little Jerusalem (film): Release

 The film debuted at the 2005 Cannes Film Festival in the International Critics' Week.
 Despite being Albou's first feature film Albou was disqualified from competing for the Camera d'Or, awarded to the best first film playing at the festival, because she had previously directed a made-for-TV movie.

-Lead actress Fanny Valette won the Most Promising Young Actress award at the 11th Lumières Awards.
+Lead actress Fanny Valette won the Most Promising Actress award at the 11th Lumière Awards.
 She was also nominated in the same category at the 31st César Awards.
 Director Karin Albou was also nominated for the César Award for Best First Feature Film.